LuciooF/SalaryInformant/README.md

    - You should now be able to view and interact with the website.

 ## Contributing
-Feel free to fork this project and submit pull requests for any improvements or fixes.
+Feel free to fork this project and submit pull requests for any improvements or fixes <3.